Why do puppies bite?

 Puppies also play with each other through play-biting.
-When a puppy bites too hard during play, his siblings may yelp and stop play temporarily.
-Biting too hard on an adult dog (e.g. their mother) may also result in a correction.
+When a puppy bites too hard during play, his siblings may yelp and stop interacting for a short duration.
+Biting too hard on an adult dog (e.g. their mother), may also result in an undesirable consequence.
 In this way, puppies learn social rules and boundaries.

 There is nothing wrong with dogs or puppies biting each other during play, but it is crucial to teach them to be careful with their mouths when interacting with people.

-A puppy who is not taught this lesson may become a danger to all the people around him, including his owners.
-Play-biting with humans, especially with seniors and children, may accidentally cause injuries and ultimately result in forced euthanasia.
+A puppy who is not taught this lesson, may become a danger to all the people around him, including his owners.
+Play-biting with humans, especially seniors and children, may cause accidental injuries and ultimately result in forced euthanasia.

-If our puppy is biting us or others, it is best for everyone not to engage in rough play with him.
+If our puppy is biting us or others in an uncontrolled way, it is best for everyone not to engage in rough play with him.
 Also, do not play games that encourage biting such as Tug-of-War.

 Some dogs may have low bite thresholds.
 This means that they resort to biting or aggression even with fairly low, seemingly harmless stimuli.